Create, sign, and import an SSL certificate signed by a Trusted Certificate Authority for the Enforce Console Certificate

 The tomcat.csr can be created anywhere, but in this case we are creating it in our keytool directory.

-Send tomcat.csr to CA admin, so they can generate a chained cert file in the current format.
+Send tomcat.csr to CA admin, so they can generate a signed certificate file in the current format.

 Copy the tomcat.cer chained cert file to the keytool directory <DRIVE>:\Program Files\Symantec\DataLossPrevention\ServerJRE\<version>\bin\.